-2.07 PRESS RELATIONS
+2.05 PRESS RELATIONS

 Councilmember Communications with the Press.
-When speaking to the press, the Councilmember will clarify whether he/she is speaking on behalf of the City Council or themselves.
-No member shall hold him/herself out as representing or speaking on behalf of the Council on any matter unless, prior thereto, the Council, by a majority vote taken during a duly noticed Council meeting, has authorized said member to act and/or speak on behalf of the Council.
-If a Councilmember does not feel knowledgeable about an issue when questioned by the press, he/she will direct the member of the press to the City Manager.
+When speaking to the press, the Councilmember will clarify whether he/s he is speaking on behalf of the City Council or themselves.
+No member shall hold themselves out as representing or speaking on behalf of the Council on any matter unless, prior thereto, the Council, by a majority vote taken during a duly noticed Council meeting, has authorized said member to act and/or speak on behalf of the Council.
+If a Councilmember does not feel knowledgeable about an issue when questioned by the press, they may direct the member of the press to the City Manager.